burgil/NextJS-CloudFlare-FullStack/README.md

 To add a .com domain simply [get one](https://domains.cloudflare.com/) and connect it in the [dashboard](https://dash.cloudflare.com/)

+> [!NOTE]
-Note: Creating a `.pages.dev` domain initially takes a lot of time so wait like 5 minutes before the page is working
+> Note: Creating a `.pages.dev` domain initially takes a lot of time so wait like 5 minutes before the page is working

 ### 15. What's next?